Uniform and Standards for DRK Women

 Optional Equipment and other Items:

 Butter Dish: Original or post-war bakelite or plastic butter dish of any color.

-Canteen: Original, post war, or reproduction canteen w/wool cover, with or without correct cup.
+Canteen: Original, post-war, or reproduction canteen w/wool cover, with or without the correct cup.
 Aluminum preferred.
-Ladies canteen were of a smaller size.
+Ladies' canteen were of a smaller size.

 Eating utensils: Original or reproduction folding "Spork" eating utensil strongly preferred.
 West or East German officer style utensils are acceptable.